pepstock-org/Charba-Wiki/docs/Gradients.md

 The **Charba** gradient implementation doesn't provide you to define the imaginary line or the direction from center but provides you a predefined sets of value, which can be used to create the canvas gradient.

-The orientation values of the imaginary line or the direction from/to center are defined into an enumeration, [gradient orientation](http://www.pepstock.org/Charba/3.3/org/pepstock/charba/client/colors/GradientOrientation.html).
+The orientation values of the imaginary line or the direction from/to center are defined in an enumeration, [gradient orientation](http://www.pepstock.org/Charba/3.3/org/pepstock/charba/client/colors/GradientOrientation.html).

 | Name | Type | Description | |
 | :- | :- | :- | :- |